icinganalysis/icinganalysis.github.io/content/Deicing boots and ice adhesion.md

 [We may look more at the electro-thermal aspects in a future post.]

-##Loughborough "Physics of mechanical removal of ice from aircraft"
+## Loughborough "Physics of mechanical removal of ice from aircraft"

-Loughborough [^5] [^6] detailed some of the mathematics of ice adhesion and ice shedding from a boot.
+Loughborough [^5] [^6] detailed some mathematics of ice adhesion and ice shedding from a boot.

 Ice shedding was found to be aided by applying silicone oil to the surface.
 However, effectiveness dropped off quickly after about 20 deicing cycles.